-The mission once again reminds all parties to the conflict that international humanitarian law requires that every effort be made during the conduct of military operations to spare civilians from the ravages of war, and that all necessary precautions be taken to avoid injury, loss or damage to civilian populations.84
+The mission once again reminds all parties to the conflict that international humanitarian law requires that every effort be made during the conduct of military operations to spare civilians from the ravages of war, and that all necessary precautions be taken to avoid injury, loss or damage to civilian populations.

-UNAMA welcomes Afghanistan's ratification of Protocol V on Explosive Remnants of War to the 1980 Convention on Certain Conventional Weapons.85 It urges the Government of Afghanistan to
+UNAMA welcomes Afghanistan's ratification of Protocol V on Explosive Remnants of War to the

-84 Implicit in Common Article 3; Additional Protocol II, Articles 4, 13.
+&lt;sup>84 Implicit in Common Article 3; Additional Protocol II, Articles 4, 13.
 See also Additional Protocol I, Article 57 (not applicable to non-international armed conflict but accepted as customary international law - see ICRC Customary International Humanitarian Law, Rules 15-22).

-85 The Minister of Foreign Affairs for Afghanistan signed an "Instrument of Accession" on 15 January 2017 ratifying the 1980 Convention on Conventional Weapons and Additional Protocols I, II (as amended in 1996), III, IV, and V) - copy of document on record with UNAMA.
-The Ministry of Foreign Affairs submitted the document to the office of the United Nations Secretary-General on 26 July in compliance with the procedure for ratification of the conventions and its protocols - information received in an email between UNAMA and the Directorate of Mine Action Coordination/Ministry of Foreign Affairs in January 2017.
-Based on this undertake the direct measures defined in and obligated by the Protocol, including by developing appropriate policies and procedures to mark and clear, remove or destroy explosive remnants of war in affected territories under its control,86 and to take all feasible precautions in the territory under its control affected by such devices to protect the civilian population, individual civilians and civilian objects from their risks and effects.
-Such precautions may include warnings, risk education, marking, fencing and monitoring of the territory affected by explosive remnants of war.87
+1980 Convention on Certain Conventional Weapons.
+It urges the Government of Afghanistan to undertake the direct measures defined in and obligated by the Protocol, including by developing appropriate policies and procedures to mark and clear, remove or destroy explosive remnants of war in affected territories under its control, and to take all feasible precautions in the territory under its control affected by such devices to protect the civilian population, individual civilians and civilian objects from their risks and effects.
+Such precautions may include warnings, risk education, marking, fencing and monitoring of the territory affected by explosive remnants of war.